Your application should be with us at UCAS by one of these dates – depending on what course you apply for:

-- 15 October for the universities of Oxford, Cambridge or any professional course in medicine, dentistry and veterinary medicine/science.
+- 15 October at midnight for the universities of Oxford, Cambridge or any professional course in medicine, veterinary medicine/science and dentistry

 What needs to be done by these dates?